Black Grape: Reunion (2010–present)

 On 1 April 2010, Ryder briefly reformed Black Grape with producer Danny Saber for a concert as part of the 'Get Loaded in the Dark' gig series at The Coronet in London.

 In 2015, Black Grape reunited for a gig in April at the Old Granada Studios in Manchester.
-The gig was a benefit for Bez's political party, We Are The Reality Party, which coincided with his bid for Parliament in the upcoming general election.
+The gig was a benefit for Bez's political party, We Are the Reality Party, which coincided with his bid for Parliament in the upcoming general election.
 Although Ryder and Kermit took to the stage, Bez joined them on stage towards the end of the gig.
-Soon after, it was announced that Black Grape had signed to Creation Management run by Alan McGee and Simon Fletcher and announced a reunion tour to coincide with 20 years of the It's Great When You're Straight...Yeah album.
+Soon after, it was announced that Black Grape had signed to Creation Management run by Alan McGee and Simon Fletcher and announced a reunion tour to coincide with 20 years of the band's debut studio album It's Great When You're Straight...Yeah (1995).
 Although an original member, Bez did not rejoin the band.

-Black Grape recorded and released a song "We are England" in support of the England national football team for the UEFA Euro 2016 football competition, in collaboration with DJ Paul Oakenfold and singer Goldie, under the name 4 Lions.
+Black Grape recorded and released a song "We Are England" in support of the England national football team for the UEFA Euro 2016 football competition, in collaboration with DJ Paul Oakenfold and singer Goldie, under the name 4 Lions.
 It was released by the management label Fletcher McGee Ltd under license to BMG Rights Management.

-On 4 May 2017, it was announced that the group's next album, Pop Voodoo would be released on 7 July.
+On 4 May 2017, it was announced that the group's next studio album, Pop Voodoo would be released on 7 July.
 On the same day, "Everything You Know Is Wrong" was released.
 The album was eventually released on 4 August.
 Louder Than War listed the album as one of its top 100 albums of 2017, placing it high at #23.